 6. Alleviates Joint and Muscle Pain

 A study conducted by the Journal of Physical Therapy Science in 2015 showed that massage can greatly reduce or totally eliminate pain in women over 50 (men include).
-The study also shows massage to be efficient at softening tissues, alleviating muscular tightness and reducing joint swells – all these are common in older adults.
+The study also shows massage to be efficient at softening tissues, alleviating muscular tightness, and reducing joint swells – all these are common in older adults.
 In the study, 29 patients with shoulder strains and injuries were treated using soft tissue massage and there were great improvements in the muscle repairs.
 The massage therapy improves active knee flexion, stops muscle pains by alleviating swelling and by stopping the release of prostaglandins and bradykinins from inflammatory white blood cells.

 7. Strengthened immunity

 Our bodies need a strong immune system to deal with different foreign body attacks and infections.
 Particularly for older adults, their level of immunity decreases during the flu season.
-A study published in The Journal of Alternative and Complementary Medicine shows that adult over 50 years that are treated with Swedish massage had considerably higher blood protein levels which function in protecting the body against viral infections and tumors.
+A study published in The Journal of Alternative and Complementary Medicine shows that adults over 50 years that are treated with Swedish massage had considerably higher blood protein levels which function in protecting the body against viral infections and tumors.
 Massage therapy can prove to be very effective in increasing the body’s immune system.
-It can aid the body to release illness-fighting white blood cells to combat infection-causing virus and bacteria, common cold and to promote the overall wellness.
+It can aid the body to release illness-fighting white blood cells to combat infection-causing virus and bacteria, common cold, and to promote overall wellness.

 8. Increases Blood Circulation

-If anyone, regardless of the age can engage in a regular massage, they should expect to have improved blood circulation.
+If anyone, regardless of their age can engage in a regular massage, they should expect to have improved blood circulation.
 Massage therapy helps the blood to smoothly convey the essential amounts of oxygenated blood all over the body at an enhanced speed.
-Likewise, it helps to move toxin substances away from the muscles, which boosts healing from muscle tension or injury.
+Likewise, it helps to move toxin substances away from the muscles, which boosts the healing from muscle tension or injury.
 For instance, a head massage can help to increase blood circulation in the scalp and also nourish it, thus boosting hair growth and even reducing grey hair.